bribes/Unofficial-NameMC-API-Docs/capehash.md

 # NameMC Skin Hash API docs
-NameMC has their own system for storing skins, this
+NameMC has their own system for storing skins.

-This API's purpose is to estimate if a dropping Minecraft username is a "reclaim".
-These docs will guide users through how to use this API and what responses can possibly be returned.
+This API's purpose is to get a users NameMC Skin Hash.

 ### `GET /v1/namemc/skinhash?username=IGN_Here`
 This is the only endpoint for this API.